 7. Pet Care

 Just like city folks, rural residents often need help with pet care, whether it be farm animals or indoor pets.
 Advertise your services on Craigslist or Facebook for pet care for rural residents who simply need daily help walking or caring for pets, and who are going on vacation or a business trip.
+You can also try specialized sites like Rover or Wag!, although the demand might be limited in your area.

 8. House/Garage/Pole Barn Cleaning/Organization